Ayush12062000/Orange-Fruit-Recognition-Using-Image-Segmentation/README.md

 		```
 		$ pip install -r requirements.txt
 		```
-	* Code Orange_Fruit_Part1.ipynb and build_model.py in your local machine.
+	* Code Orange_Fruit_Part1.ipynb and build_model.py in your local machine and save the model.
+	* Then, use that classifier to classify orange and send that image as input to UNet Model.
+	* code main.py and UNet_Model.py to get segmented orange.
 3. If you want to work on Google Colab then:-
-	* Upload Dataset, build_model.py, Orange_Fruit_Part1.ipynb, and Images Folder in you drive.
+	* Upload Dataset, train_data, test_data, build_model.py, Orange_Fruit_Part1.ipynb, main.py, UNet_Model.py and Images Folder in you drive.
-	* Run the Orange_Fruit_Part1.ipynb in google colab (make sure GPU/TPU is enabled).
+	* Run the Orange_Fruit_Part1.ipynb, and main.py in google colab (make sure GPU/TPU is enabled).